 Conclusion

-Mobile devices have had a huge impact on the way we communicate and live our lives.
-This is true of both consumers and businesses.
+Mobile devices have had a huge impact on the way we communicate and live, both as consumers and as businesses.

-It has been predicted that by 2022, over 90% of all internet traffic will be mobile.
-This is expected to increase the demand for mobile data and bandwidth.
+It has been predicted that by 2022, over 90% of all internet traffic will be mobile, increasing the demand for mobile data and bandwidth.

 This means that if you’re in the business of selling mobile devices, you’d better be ready for some big changes.
 But if you aren’t, you’ll be left behind.